rodneyshupe/Cookbook/Recipes/PicklesAndPreserves/PickledCarrots.rst

 ----------

 1. Prepare canner, jars and lids.
-2. In a large stainless steel saucepan, combine vinegar, water and salt.
-   Stir well and bring to a boil over medium-high heat, stirring to dissolve salt.
+2. Combine vinegar, water and salt in a large stainless steel saucepan; stir well and bring to a boil over medium-high heat, stirring to dissolve salt.
-3. Place 1/2 clove of garlic, 1 head of dill and 1/2 teaspoon of hot pepper flakes, if using, in each hot jar.
-Pack carrot sticks into hot jars to within a generous 1/2 inch of top of jar.
-Top with second head of dill.
-Ladle hot pickling liquid into jar to cover carrots, leaving 1/2 inch headspace.
-Remove air bubbles and adjust headspace, if necessary, by adding hot pickling liquid.
-Wipe rim.
-Center lid on jar.
-Screw band down until resistance is met, then increase to fingertip-tight.
+3. Place 1/2 clove of garlic, 1 head of dill and 1/2 teaspoon of hot pepper flakes, if using, in each hot jar, then pack carrot sticks into hot jars to within a generous 1/2 inch of top of jar and top with second head of dill.
+   Ladle hot pickling liquid into jar to cover carrots, leaving 1/2 inch headspace; remove air bubbles and adjust headspace, if necessary, by adding hot pickling liquid.
+Wipe rim, center lid on jar and screw band down until resistance is met, then increase to fingertip-tight.
-4. Place jars in canner, ensuring they are completely covered with water.
-Bring to a boil and process for 10 minutes.
-Remove canner lid.
-   Wait 5 minutes, then remove jars, cool and store.
+4. Place jars in canner, ensuring they are completely covered with water, then bring to a boil and process for 10 minutes.
+Remove canner lid, wait 5 minutes, then remove jars, cool and store.

 Notes
 -----